joberdan88/amazon-scraper-project/README.md

 The application will be accessible at the URL provided by Vite, typically http://localhost:5173.

-Development Challenge and Solution:
+Development Challenge and Solution
 A significant challenge during development was handling Amazon's robust anti-scraping measures, which would often return a 503 Service Unavailable error, blocking the request.

 This was overcome by implementing a comprehensive set of realistic HTTP headers in the axios request to more closely mimic a real browser, thus increasing the success rate of the scraping process.